 We are not necessarily legal or medical professionals (or certified in the fields we’re offering advice) and our advice is not meant to be professional advice.
-Dweebs Global (aka.
-Dweebs and Dogs) is not creating an attorney-client relationship, a doctor-patient (or therapist-patient) relationship, or any other privileged relationship by responding to or helping you.
+Dweebs Global (aka. the Dweebs and Dogs Foundation) is not creating an attorney-client relationship, a doctor-patient (or therapist-patient) relationship, or any other privileged relationship by responding to or helping you.
 Neither are the mentors.
 Please consult a lawyer or doctor if you need professional help.
 They can tell you whether our advice applies best in your situation.
 We also reserve the right to refuse service.
 Asking for help, or receiving help from a mentor, does not create a contract.

 You agree that the purpose of Dweebs Global mentorship is to provide free help to mentees.
 You agree not to use Dweebs Global as a platform to grow your brand, gain clients, or operate as a free trial for a separate business, and you agree not to duplicate Dweebs Global practices for those purposes.
 You cannot charge Dweebs Global mentees or refer them to your business, books, or other services.
 You agree not to harass or otherwise harm mentees.